 Sometimes a space requires more ambient lighting.
 To create a well-lit space, try flooding a large wall or hedge in an entertainment area with light, which will “wash” the space with light.
 Use a wide-beamed light placed between the main vantage point and the surface to cast an even, gentle light over the whole area.

 Use with: Flood Lights

 Lumen output for landscape lighting can be subjective—it depends on how brightly you wish to illuminate any particular element.
 Look for fixtures with adjustable lumen output, so you can control the brightness yourself.

-LED lighting is the new standard for landscapes, with lower operating costs and longevity that can’t be beat.
+LED landscape lighting is the new standard, with lower operating costs and longevity that can’t be beat.
 Plus, new LED lights have features you will want to take advantage of, like adjustable beam spread.

 And don’t forget the color temperature.
 The best lighting for your landscaping should be in the same color family as the objects you’re lighting up: Use warmer light on oak trees and brown siding, while cooler colors like those found on pine trees or dark gray exterior stone play better with a more neutral color temperature.
 Very cool whites (4000-5000K) are best suited to ultramodern or commercial landscape projects.
 See our guide to color temperatures for more.